 Intra-day the Zero Lite on the right side of the chart is where all of the action is.
 Short term traders have come to appreciate the appearance of price/signal divergences which often are precursors of developing short term trend changes.
 Seasoned traders may also find value in the Zero by correlating their own analysis with the indicator running against a major average such as the S&P 500, Dow Jones, or NASDAQ.

-If you have any questions or suggestions then drop me a line at admin@.
+If you have any questions or suggestions then feel free to drop me a line.